symfony/symfony-docs/book/internals.rst

 As the profiler adds some overhead, you might want to enable it only under certain circumstances in the production environment.
-The ``only_exceptions`` settings limits profiling to 500 pages, but what if you want to get information when the client IP comes from a specific address, or for a limited portion of the website?
+The ``only_exceptions`` settings limits profiling to exceptions, but what if you want to get information when the client IP comes from a specific address, or for a limited portion of the website?
 You can use a Profiler Matcher, learn more about that in ":doc:`/cookbook/profiler/matchers`".